raspberrypilearning/jam-worksheets/snapchat-photobooth/snapchat-photobooth.md

     camera.stop_preview()
     ```

-1. Run the code - now it will wait for you to press the button before it takes the picture.
+1. Run the code - now the camera will wait for you to press the button before it takes the picture.

 ## Image overlays